Acerca de

 This appointment would provide me with my first ultrasound.

-My regular ob/gyn expressed to me that I have more amniotic
+My regular ob/gyn expressed to me that I had more amniotic

 fluid than normal.
 She would refer me to a high risk doctor since